Hiroe Yuki

-Hiroe Yuki (湯木 博恵, Yuki Hiroe) (15 November 1948 – 7 September 2011 in Tokyo) was a Japanese badminton player.
+Hiroe Niinuma (新沼 博江, Niinuma Hiroe) (15 November 1948 – 7 September 2011 in Tokyo) was a Japanese badminton player.
 She won numerous major international titles from the late 1960s to the late 1970s.
+She is recognized as one of Japan's most successful badminton players, having won the women's singles title at the All England Open four times.
+In 2002, she became the first Japanese player to be inducted into the Badminton Hall of Fame.